perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

   several people.
 * Increasing the bus factor, mentoring new people.
-* Let people ask to be considered? "here's what I'd work on". fixed number of spots / send a newbie.
+* Let people ask to be considered? "here's what I'd work on". fixed number of spots / c.f. send a newbie.
 Resolving potential attendees quickly.

 Thoughts: